UCSB-CS56-M16/cs56-rational-example/ex02/README.md

     * If you understand make/Makefiles, Ant is straightforward

 * The second is Maven.
-    * The initial release of Ant was in 2004.
+    * The initial release of Maven was in 2004.
     * Maven combines a build tool with some of the functions of a package manager to manage .jar dependencies for you.
     * That's typically useful when you are using lots of 3rd party libraries.